Bell motivated to lose weight by dad’s death, contract bonus

-Dallas Cowboys offensive guard/tackle Byron Bell earned $150,000 on Monday when he weighed in less than 320 pounds.
+Dallas Cowboys offensive guard/tackle Byron Bell earned $150,000 on Monday when he weighed in at less than 320 pounds.

 That kind of money is incentive enough to motivate Bell to drop from the 360 pounds he weighed when signing with the Cowboys in March to the 319 he weighs now.